scott-mewett/collector/README.md

 - Deployment

 ### Namespace
-This section is used to define a dedciated namespace for the RealTheory collector to run in.
+This section is used to define a dedicated namespace for the RealTheory collector to run in.

 ### ServiceAccount
 This section is used to define a service account, which provides an identity for the RealTheory collector.